 - Flavours (see section below)

-- Cut the bread into cubes and toast it in the oven to caramelize the sugars.
+- Cut the bread into cubes and toast it in the oven at 350 F for 20 min. tossing halfway through.
+The goal is to caramelize the sugars, so toast as long as necessary.

-- Strain liquid into a fermentation container and add in your chosen flavour, honey and sourdough starter.
+- Strain liquid into a fermentation container and add in your chosen flavour, sugar and yeast.

-- Leave it in a warm location until it starts to foam (between 6-12 hours).
+- Leave it in a warm location to ferment for around 1 week.
+It will start to foam significantly after 6-12 hours.

-- Strain the kvass through a cheese cloth into bottles (see notes) and store in the fridge.
-The kvass will continue to ferment and will build up pressure, so use appropriate containers, and release the pressure every day until is stops building up carbonation.
+- After one week, strain the kvass through a cheese cloth into bottles (see notes) and store in the fridge.
+The kvass will continue to ferment and will build up pressure, so use appropriate containers, and release the pressure every few day until is stops building up carbonation.

-Sourdough Starter: I have made kvass with bread yeast and sourdough starter.
+- Sourdough Starter: I have made kvass with bread yeast and sourdough starter.
 When using sourdough starter, your kvass may have an unpleasant, yeasty smell during the initial stages of fermentation.
-I suspect that it is an artifact of using a free-range yeast and bacteria culture.
-However, this smell will improve after a week in the fridge.
+This is part of using a free-range yeast and bacteria culture.
+However, this smell and flavour will improve after a week in the fridge.

-Added Flavours: Mint is a traditional flavour.
+- Added Flavours: Mint is the traditional flavour.
 Use a few sprigs of mint for a batch.
-Adding a handful of raisin, berries or a few slices of apples is also nice.
-Lemon peel would be a good addition to a lighter loaf of bread.
-Try adding 1 tbsp of hops for a beer-like flavour!
+Adding a handful of raisin, berries or a few slices of apples will give the kvass a fruity flavour.
+Lemon peel is refreshing.

-Here is kvass made from my pain de campagne.
+Here is kvass made from a loaf of light rye.